Bob Pettit: Milwaukee / St. Louis Hawks (1954–1965)

-He helped the Hawks improve during their first year in St. Louis by winning 33 games during 1955–56.
+Pettit helped the Hawks improve during their first year in St. Louis in their winning of 33 games during 1955–56.
 In his second season, Pettit adjusted his game so that he would get to the free-throw line for easy points for his team and foul trouble for his opponents.
 Being a phenomenal offensive rebounder and an instinctive scorer, he told basketball historian Terry Pluto that "Offensive rebounds were worth eight to 12 points a night to me.
 Then I'd get another eight to 10 at the free-throw line.
 All I had to do was make a few jump shots and I was on my way to a good night."
 Pettit won his first scoring title with a 25.7 average, and led the league in rebounding (1164 for a 16.2 average).
 He was also named MVP of the 1956 NBA All-Star Game after scoring 20 points with 24 rebounds and 7 assists; he would win subsequent MVP All-Star Game honors in 1958, 1959, and 1962.
 He also won his first of two NBA regular season MVP awards (the other was in 1959).

 Retooling before the 1956–57 season, the Hawks acquired Ed Macauley and rookie Cliff Hagan from the Boston Celtics for the draft rights to Bill Russell.
 The team added guard Slater Martin in an early-season deal with the New York Knicks while Alex Hannum arrived a few weeks later after being released by the Fort Wayne Pistons.
 Hannum became the team's third coach that season by taking over as player-coach with 31 games left on the schedule.
 Though they posted a 34–38 record in 1956–57, a series of tie-breaking playoff games against the Pistons and a three-game sweep of the Minneapolis Lakers had them in the NBA Finals.
 In Game 1 of the 1957 NBA Finals at the Boston Garden, Pettit scored 37 points as the Hawks shocked the Bill Russell-led Boston Celtics in double overtime.
 Pettit won his team the third game in the series with a late basket in St. Louis.
 His two free throws with six seconds left in Game 7 forced overtime, but Pettit's 39 points and 19 rebounds in 56 minutes weren't enough to win a double-overtime game.
 Pettit averaged 29.8 points and 16.8 rebounds per game during their 1957 playoff run.